 While the chin represents only 10 percent of the face by area, it can drastically affect a person’s appearance.
 Chin surgery, also known as genioplasty, can range from reconstructive procedures that reposition the chin bone to simple office-based procedures to minimize asymmetry.
-Plastic and reconstructive surgeon Dr. Marco Ellis has years of experience performing chin surgery.
-He frequently performs chin surgery as a standalone procedure or in conjunction with other procedures (e.g., neck liposuction, rhinoplasty, face lift).
+Dr. Marco Ellis has years of experience performing chin surgery both as a standalone procedure or in conjunction with other procedures (e.g., neck liposuction, rhinoplasty, face lift).

 When Is Chin Surgery Necessary?

 The most common indication for chin surgery is microgenia, a chin point that is relatively short for the face and has little projection.
 Most men with this problem camouflage their smaller chin by growing a beard, which simulates fullness.